microsoft/live-share/docs/reference/security.md

 Finally, just like .gitignore, .vsls.json files can be placed in sub-folders.
 Rules determined by starting with the .vsls.json file in the root folder you have shared (if present) and looking at each sub-folder leading to a given file to look for .vsls.json files to process.
 The contents of .vsls.json files in folders farther down the file tree supplement (or override) rules established at higher levels and are applied to the files at the appropriate level.

-## Security implications of other features

-In addition to invite and file access, Live Share has a number of other features that you should think through the security implications of using.

-### Co-debugging
+## Co-debugging

 When you're tackling tough coding problems or bugs, having an extra pair of eyes when debugging can be really useful.
 Visual Studio Live Share enables "collaborative debugging" or "co-debugging" by sharing the debugging session with all guests whenever the host starts debugging.

-As a host, you are in complete control over the session start/end, but co-debugging does pose some risks if you are sharing with someone you do not trust.
-Live Share enables guests run run console/REPL commands and there is therefore a risk of a malicious actor running a command you would not want them to run.
+As a host, you are in complete control over when a debugging session starts or stops, but co-debugging does pose some risks if you are sharing with someone you do not trust.
+Live Share allows guests you invite to *run console/REPL commands* and there is therefore a *risk of a malicious actor running a command you would not want them to run*.

+**Only co-debug with those you trust.**

 Learn more: [![VS Code](../media/vscode-icon-15x15.png)](../use/vscode.md#co-debuging) [![VS](../media/vs-icon-15x15.png)](../use/vs.md#co-debuging)

-### Sharing a local server
+## Sharing a local server

 When co-debugging, it can be really useful to get access to different parts of the application being served up by the host for the debugging session.
 You  may want to access the app in a browser, access a local database, or hit a REST endpoint from your tools.
 Live Share lets you "share a local server" which maps a local port on the host's machine to the exact same port on guest's machine.
 As a guest, you can then interact with the application exactly as if it was running locally on your machine (e.g. the host and guest can both access a web app running on http://localhost:3000).

-However, you should be very selective with the ports you share with guests and stick to application ports rather than sharing something like the SSH port (22).
-This action gives a guest access to that port on your machine just as if they were sitting at your machine, so Live Share does not make any assumptions about what should or should not be shared to reduce risk.
+However, you should **be very selective with the ports you share** with guests and stick to application ports (rather than sharing a system port).
+For guests, shared ports behave just as if they were on the host machine and accessing them via localhost which can pose risks.
+For this reason, Live Share does not make any assumptions about what should or should not be shared without the host performing an action.

-For Visual Studio Code, no ports are shared unless you decide to share them so simply exercise care when sharing with those you do not know well.
+For hosts using Visual Studio Code, no ports are shared unless you decide to share them so simply exercise care when sharing with those you do not know well.
 In Visual Studio, the web application port specified in ASP.NET projects is automatically shared during debugging (only) but this may be turned off if you would prefer.
-Otherwise, the cautions for VS Code also apply to Visual Studio.
+Regardless, exercise the same care you would if you were using VS Code when sharing other ports.

 Learn more: [![VS Code](../media/vscode-icon-15x15.png)](../use/vscode.md#share-a-local-server) [![VS](../media/vs-icon-15x15.png)](../use/vs.md#share-a-local-server)

-### Sharing a terminal
+## Sharing a terminal

 Modern development makes frequent use of an array of command line tools.
 Fortunately, Live Share allows you as a host to optionally "share a terminal" with guests.
 The shared terminal is fully collaborative so both you and the guests can run commands and see the results.
 As the host, you're able to allow other collaborators to use any number of command line tools to run tests, builds, or even triage environment specific problems.
-Since the terminal is only accessible to collaborators in the session and you can see exactly what everyone is doing, you'll be able to gain additional insights while still being confident that only those you trust have access.

 Terminals are **not** shared by default since they give guests at least read-only access to the output of commands you run (if not the ability to run commands themselves.)

 When a shared terminal is started, you can specify whether it should be read-only or read/write.
-While you can see what people are typing, you should *only give read/write access to guest when you know they actually need it* and stick with read-only terminals for scenarios like seeing the output command like executed test runs.
+While you can see what people are typing, you should **only give read/write access to guest when you know they actually need it** and stick with read-only terminals for scenarios like seeing the output command like executed test runs.

 Learn more: [![VS Code](../media/vscode-icon-15x15.png)](../use/vscode.md#share-a-terminal) [![VS](../media/vs-icon-15x15.png)](../use/vs.md#share-a-terminal)